First offence drink driving

 A first-time drink driving offence occurs when someone is caught driving with an illegal blood alcohol concentration (BAC) for the first time.
 In Australia, the legal BAC limit depends on your licence type.
 For most drivers, the limit is 0.05%.
 For learner and provisional licence holders, the limit is typically 0.00%.

 When you're pulled over and a police officer suspects drink driving, they may ask you to take a breath test or other preliminary test.
 If the result suggests your BAC exceeds the legal limit, you'll likely be charged.
-A first PCA (prescribed concentration of alcohol) charge is a serious matter that can result in penalties, a drink driving criminal record, and licence suspension.
+A first PCA (prescribed concentration of alcohol) charge is a matter that may result in penalties, a drink driving criminal record, and licence suspension.

 The reason these laws exist is to protect road safety.
 Alcohol impairs judgment, reaction time, and coordination, increasing the risk of accidents and injuries.
 Australia's legal framework aims to deter driving under the influence and reduce harm on the roads.